NachtRaveVL/Simple-Hydroponics-Arduino/README.md

   * Note: Altering default factory calibration settings may require addition tools for setting up a new calibration, such as special calibration fluids/procedures/etc. Refer to the datasheet of your device for details.
 * The `AREF` (or `IOREF`) pin, which controls the upper-bound of this range, by default if left not-connected (NC) is the same voltage as the MCU.
 Analog sensors must not exceed this voltage limit.
   * 5v analog sensor output signals connecting to 3.3v MCUs that are not 5v tolerant **must** either be: [level converted](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/) in order to connect, or configured to output 0v to `AREF` (or `IOREF`) in voltage calibration output range (if able to calibrate - see note above).
-  * Warning: Too high of applied voltage to any pin incapable of receiving such high a voltage risks permanent damage to that device. _Always_ ensure that the applied voltage level coming out a device is supported when going back into another device!
+  * Warning: Too high of applied voltage to any pin incapable of receiving such high a voltage risks permanent damage to that device. _Always_ ensure that the applied voltage level coming out a device is supported when going back into another.
 Some breakouts/IC's have 5v tolerance built-in, some do not.
 Refer to the datasheet of your MCU/device for details.
-  * Note: Typically a 3.3v output signal will not need level converted up to 5v for a 5v digital input to function.
+  * Note: Typically a 3.3v output signal will _not_ need level converted up to 5v for a 5v digital input to operate (read as: 3.3v is plenty enough to trigger HIGH on 5v device inputs).
 * The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, Nano 33, etc.) as well as many more modern MCUs support different bit resolutions for analog/PWM pins (tied to overridable `DAC_RESOLUTION` & `ADC_RESOLUTION` defines), with some (e.g. Pico, ESP32, etc.) supporting any pin being digital or analog w/o restriction.
 Refer to the datasheet of your MCU for details.

 ### Sensors